 Summary:A larger tablet from Lenovo with a 10.1-inch screen and Wi-Fi Internet only, running on the Android 4.2 operating system.
 Uses the Google app store for downloading apps.
 Tested with 16GB of storage.

 The Lenovo Yoga Tablet 10 (Wi-Fi, 16GB) is a larger tablet computer with a 10.1-inch screen.
-It has a screen resolution of 1280 x 800, which is typical for its size.
+It has relatively coarse screen resolution, 149 pixels per inch.
 The rectangular screen is a better shape for videos than for photos.

 The tablet has a 1.2 GHz MT8125/8389 processor with 4 cores.
 It runs on the Android 4.2 operating system.
 It has 1GB memory and is available with 16 or 32GB storage.
 You can add a microSD memory card for more storage.